fabioarciniegas/data_science_specialization_coursera_public/R_programmming/R_programming_course_notes.md

-# Notes
+# Introduction

+## R history

+ - New Zealand
+ - 1991: Ross Ihaka and Robert Gentleman.
+ - 1995: GNU
+ - 2013: R 3.0.2
   - R implementation/dialogue of S language as created (surprise) in bell labs 1976 by John Chambers.
  -  In 2004 insightful purchased S for $2mil.
 Several other iterations of purchases etc.
  - Fundamentals of S have not changed much since 1998
- - Typical old school programming environment for empowered users to
+ - Basically a DSL for empowered users to do statistics

-# R

- - New Zealand
- - 1991: Ross Ihaka and Robert Gentleman.
- - 1995: GNU
- - 2013: R 3.0.2

-# Design of R

  - The base R system that you download from CRAN

-# Console input and evaluation
+## Console input and evaluation

 ``` R
  # comments